 WHEREAS, Amendment Number Four was issued to update Attachment B-3, Compensation/Payment as Attachment B-4; and

 WHEREAS, Amendment Number Five was issued to update Attachment B-4, Compensation/Payment as Attachment B-5; and

+WHEREAS, Amendment Number Six was issued to update Attachment B-5, Compensation/Payment as Attachment B-6; and

-WHEREAS, County desires to amend Contract MA-026-11012394 to update Attachment B-5, Compensation/Payment, and Contractor has agreed to continue providing services as set forth in Contract MA-026-11012394; and
+WHEREAS, County desires to renew Contract MA-026-11012394 for a one-year period, and Contractor has agreed to continue providing services as set forth in Contract MA-026-11012394; and

 NOW THEREFORE, the Parties mutually agree as follows:

+Contract MA-026-11012394 shall be renewed for a one-year period, commencing on July 01, 2014 and expiring on June 30, 2015.

-Attachment B-5, Compensation/Payment, shall be amended and attached as Attachment B-6.
+Attachment B-6, Compensation/Payment, shall be amended and attached as Attachment B-7.

-All other terms and conditions of Contract MA-026-11012394, except as amended herein shall remain unchanged, in full force and effect.
+All other terms and conditions of Contract MA-026-11012394, except as amended herein shall remain unchanged and in full force and effect.